eugenie84/labs/README.md

 # labs
-This repository will be used to store labs code
+This repository will be used to store my Python lab code.